OmarIsmailAbdelrahman/Speaker-Diarization/README.md

 # Speaker-Diarization

-1. we tried nemo offline diarization model
-2. we tried to train nemo offline diarization it but *failed no change*
-3. we created a custom dataset using SADA arabic dataset and created different configuration of this dataset from changing the overlapping duration and probability occurance and silance between audio files
-4. we tried pyaanote offline diarization model and compared between it and nemo, and the results show that nemo is better "in paper nemo is better in clustrering and embedding model"
-5. we found a problem in nemo clustring algorithm, which returns a single cluster and tried to fix it *give the code and example and test the difference between the original and modified code* ???
-6. we tried different configuration on nemo offline diarization model, configuration 1.rp_threshold 2.sigmoid_threshold 3.different scales and weight *show results*
-7. Nemo online *Faild*
-8. Diarat Online based on pyaanote diarization and it worked but have problem with determining speakers
-9. we tried to modifiy offline nemo to have a speaker linking *identify same speaker in different files*
-10. we trained ASR model and achiverd WER 8.9 and tried different tokenize
-11. we integrated the ASR model which we trained to have 8.9 WER with nemo offline diarization
-12. we tried to fix diart online problem by changing the embedding and clustring algorithm *Faild*
-13. converted online diart from reading microphone to steaming files "add if possible that this allowed us to check for the DER and measure perofrmance"

 ## ASR Model Improvement
 The unigram tokenizer based conformer which achieved  `11.9 MLD` used in phase 1 was using 32 precision which took double the training time of 16 precision model with no significant effect on the results.
 Therefore, we decided to use `16 precision` models in this phase.